KTH-dESA/PopCluster/README.md

 ### How-to-use Instructions

 #### Available versions of the plugin
-As of July 2019 there are three different plugins avialble:
+As of July 2019 there are three different plugins available:

   1. One using the population data obtained from the Global Human Settlement Layer (available [here](https://ghsl.jrc.ec.europa.eu/)).
-Note that this version of the plugin is only avialble for QGIS version 3.2
+Note that this version of the plugin is only availalble for QGIS version 3.2
   2. One plugin developed for QGIS version 3.2 using the population data obtained from the High Resolution Settlement Layer (available [here](https://data.humdata.org/organization/facebook?sort=metadata_modifieddesc&page=1&q=&ext_page_size=25#dataset-filter-start))
   3. One plugin developed for QGIS version 3.4 (the latest stable version) using the population data obtained from the High Resolution Settlement Layer.

 **Note:** The KTH team has found that the High Resolution Settlement Layer (HRSL) is more detailed and elaborate than the Global Human Settlement Layer (GHSL).
-The HRSL is not avialble on a global scale.
+The HRSL is not available on a global scale.
 The users are recommended to first check the availability of HRSL for their area of interest and then move to GHSL if HRSL is not available.

 #### How to install

-**Note:** Istallation instructions are also avialble as a downloadable document [here](Instructions/Installation%20of%20plugin.docx)
+**Note:** Istallation instructions are also available as a downloadable document [here](Instructions/Installation%20of%20plugin.docx)

 1. Download the zipped folder onto your computer.
 2. Open QGIS Desktop make sure that you use version 3.0 or newer.